 Logos on the landscape – large and eye-catching advertising

-Large-scale prints of logos or messages on grass, asphalt, or even snow are very much in demand since they serve as a great form of advertising or as an effective decoration at events.
-Until now, this type of advertising was mainly done at football games and sporting events such as runs or ski races, where professional cameras are used for aerial photography.
+Large-scale prints of logos or messages on grass, asphalt, or even snow are very much in demand.
+They serve as a great form of advertising or an effective event decoration.
+Until now, this type of advertising was mainly done at football games and sporting events such as runs or ski races.
+The only occasions when professional cameras were used for aerial photography.

-With the further spread of photo drones, aerial shots are now easier to take, and landscape printing as a marketing tool is becoming more and more attractive.
+With the further spread of photo drones, aerial shots are now easier.
+Landscape printing as a marketing tool is becoming more and more attractive.

-The Pixelrunner GmbH from Engerwitzdorf specializes in this type of outdoor advertising and offers an exact, automated, and fully digital printing process using patented spray technology.
+Pixelrunner GmbH from Engerwitzdorf specializes in outdoor advertising.
+They offer an exact, automated, and fully digital printing process using patented spray technology.

 About Pixelrunner – “Land Art becomes Brand Art”

-Pixelrunner GmbH was founded in 2016 out of the Softwarepark Hagenberg and won the Young Entrepreneur Award the following year.
-Since then, the team of 5 has already implemented some spectacular projects, such as the Erste Bank/Sparkasse advertising campaign during the Vienna City Marathon 2022, which featured a vast #glaubandich lettering across the entire Reichsbrücke.
-For the Marathon in Berlin, Pixelrunner has been printing the logo on the lawn in front of the Siegessäule for several years now.
+Pixelrunner GmbH was founded in 2016 out of the Softwarepark Hagenberg.
+In the following year, they won the Young Entrepreneur Award.
+Since then, the team of 5 has already implemented some spectacular projects.
+Examples are the Erste Bank/Sparkasse advertising campaign during the Vienna City Marathon 2022, which featured a vast #glaubandich lettering across the entire Reichsbrücke.
+For the Marathon in Berlin, Pixelrunner has been printing the logo on the lawn in front of the Siegessäule for several years.

 Landscape printing using the traditional method is a very time-consuming affair.
 First, before printing, scaled templates have to be produced.
 Then, the printing area has to be measured very precisely.
 And finally, the images have to be transferred to the surface by hand with the help of templates.

-With Pixelrunner, however, this entire process, from the processing of the graphics utilizing a specially developed software solution to the application of the logo, is automated and can therefore be carried out much more quickly than landscape printing using the conventional method.
-This is particularly advantageous when printing on roads, as these are only ever closed for traffic for a short period of time prior to events.
-Furthermore, the logo can be easily removed from the road after the event, thanks to biodegradable ink.
+Pixelrunner, however, has automated the entire process and made it much faster.
+The automated process includes processing the graphics with a specially developed software solution and applying the logo.
+But it needs just a fraction of the time when compared to landscape printing with the conventional method.
+This is particularly advantageous when printing on roads, as these are only ever closed for traffic for a short period before events.
+Furthermore, the logo is easily removeable after the event, thanks to biodegradable ink.

 Pixelrunner and ARTI – a successful technological challenge

-The answer is quite simple: the logo printing itself is done autonomously with the robot “Pixelrunner Mk2” according to SAE 2, and at a speed of about 30 m2/minute.
-We at ARTI supported Pixelrunner GmbH in giving the robot the precision in localization/positioning and the stability in driving behaviour necessary to apply such large-area graphics (800m2 and larger!) precisely to the surface.
+The answer is quite simple: the logo prints autonomously with the robot “Pixelrunner Mk2”.
+Pixelrunner Mk2 accords to SAE 2 and drives at a 30 m2/minute speed.
+We at ARTI supported Pixelrunner GmbH in giving the robot precision in localization/positioning and stability in driving behaviour.
+These features are necessary to apply such large-area graphics (800m2 and larger!) precisely to the surface.

 The task given to ARTI was to improve outdoor line following over large areas, using positioning that was not GPS-based.
-During the development, the general conditions of the printing process had to be considered.
-For example, personnel must monitor the vehicle during printing, the system must be usable worldwide, the operation must be simple and intuitive and the printing area must be scalable as desired.
+During the development, we at ARTI had to consider the general conditions of the printing process.
+For example, personnel must monitor the vehicle during printing.
+The system must be usable worldwide, and the operation must be simple and intuitive.
+Finally, the printing area must be scalable as desired.

 “With Pixelrunner, the aim was to develop an alternative navigation system to the GPS-based one.
 The vehicle can be used in areas where GPS does not work or does not work accurately enough.
 The big challenge here is to locate the robot within a few centimeters in uneven terrain, without good reference objects, and to navigate the vehicle so accurately.”